Jan Broekman

 Jan Maurits Broekman (born 1931 in Voorburg) is a Dutch-born philosopher, legal scientist, and social scientist.
 He worked three decades at the Katholieke Universiteit Leuven and continues to reside in Belgium.
-In 1971 he published a work on structuralism and in 1979 law and anthropology, asserting that the foundations of law are concealed in a specific image of a person.
+In 1971 he published a work on structuralism and in 1979 a book on law and anthropology in German, asserting that the foundations of law are concealed in the specific image of a person.